ICD-11 code : 5A71.01;

 Preferred Label : Congenital adrenal hyperplasia;

-ICD-11 definition : Congenital adrenal hyperplasia (CAH) refers to a group of diseases associated with
+ICD-11 definition : Congenital adrenal hyperplasia (CAH) refers to a group of conditions associated with

 either complete (classical form) or partial (non-classical) anomalies in the biosynthesis

 of adrenal hormones.
-The disease is characterized by insufficient production of cortisol,
+The condition is characterised by insufficient production of

 of adrenal androgens.
 In the classical form, metabolic decompensation (dehydration

-with hyponatremia, hyperkalemia and acidosis associated with mineralocorticoid deficiency,
+with hyponatraemia, hyperkalaemia and acidosis associated with mineralocorticoid deficiency,

-and hypoglycemia associated with glucocorticoid deficiency) may be life-threatening
+and hypoglycaemia associated with glucocorticoid deficiency) may be life-threatening

 from the neonatal period onwards.
-Genital anomalies may be noted at birth in affected
+Genital variations may be noted at birth in affected

 ICD-11 synonym : congenital hyperadrenocorticism; congenital adrenogenital syndrome; congenital female adrenal pseudohermaphroditism; congenital adrenal gland hyperplasia; congenital adrenogenitalism; Congenital adrenogenital disorders associated with enzyme deficiency; congenital adrenal cortical hyperplasia;